Administrative Data | Agricultural Research Collection – England and Wales

 ADR UK Research Fellowships

 ADR UK is funding policy-relevant research using ADR England flagship datasets.
 Research Fellows will address priority research questions, generate insights and demonstrate the value of ADR England data.
 These datasets are held securely in the Office for National Statistics (ONS) Secure Research Service or other trusted research environments.
+Research undertaken by Fellows extends to Wales and uses AD|ARC data held in SAIL Databank at Swansea University.

 Find out more